pawarashish10/swift/README.md

 # swift
 Swift_aplication_rest

+Software, Product, and Embedded Engineering Candidates In the programming language of your choice, write a program generating the first n Fibonacci numbers F(n), printing

+- "Buzz" when F(n) is divisible by 3.

+- "Fizz" when F(n) is divisible by 5.

+- "FizzBuzz" when F(n) is divisible by 15.

+- "BuzzFizz" when F(n) is prime.

+- the value F(n) otherwise.

 Two versions of program are uploaded one need GMP libraries another dont need any but it fails to detect prime number.